Innovailable/pypwrctrl/README.md

 authentication.
 Never use this tool or this protocol if you cannot live with the plugs being controlled by anyone having access to the network!

-Furthermore there is no feedback on the state changes in the protocol.
-Your packages might get lost somewhere in your network and you would never know it.
-I might implement resends and status checks after the commands to resolve this issue in the future.

 ## Installation

 Simply run: